A new approach in Alzheimer's Research

 The most recent and hopeful new approach in drug development currently focuses on those cells that cause inflammation in the brain, specifically microglia (See Economist, June 7, 2025).

-However, Septa's disease model shown in Technology suggests that while increasing microglial inflammation may be effective initially, prolonged or excessive activation would likely increase neuroinflammation and neuronal damage .
+Septa's disease model shown in "Technology" suggests that while increasing microglial inflammation may be effective initially, prolonged or excessive activation would likely increase neuroinflammation and neuronal damage .
 The model says that it isn't chronic viral infection that causes the most damage in the brain – it's the prolonged neuroinflammation that kills neurons.

 Therefore, our approach is to deplete the number of microglia available at the source (Abeta) and decrease neuroinflammation.